TheTechTeen/RubyCourse/L05 Source Code/source_code.md

 ## Assignment:
 Follow the instructions to learn how to run source code.
-First, create a directory in which we will be storing our files. put it on the desktop and name it `coding`.
+First, create a directory in which we will be storing our files.
+Put it on the desktop and name it `coding`.
 Inside of that, create another new folder, `ruby`.

 To write source code, the first thing you need is a text editor.
 Luckily, most operating systems come with one pre-installed.
 So, follow the instructions for your operating system to open your respective editor.

 Windows: in the search bar that you use to open the terminal, instead of typing cmd, search for Notepad.
 Click on the result (it should be, you guessed it, Notepad).
 An editor window should open.

-Linux: Open a terminal and type gedit.
+Linux: Open a terminal and run gedit.
 An editor window should open.

 Mac: Open your applications folder and open TypeEdit.
 An editor window should open.